Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Results and Discussion

-The plots for the months of Jul-21 to Feb-22 are presented in Figure~\ref{fig:main_intents_analysis}.\footnote{In April one of the methods predicted a very high ratio for one of the intents, so for readability we omitted the months of March-April.} To the left, Oracle and KPA predict interest in vaccinations against children peaking in November.
 For Omicron, methods highlight emerging interest in December and January, correlated with its real-time occurrence.
+To the right, methods predict interest in boosters peaking in December and April.
 Overall, this analysis demonstrates how outstanding events in the COVID-19 timeline can be captured by the evaluated intent discovery methods.